-Students apply to the M.A.T. program in mid-January of their senior year (by the published deadline) or as post-baccalaureate candidates if they have an earned bachelor's degree or higher.
+Students apply to the M.A.T. program in mid-January of their senior year (by the published deadline) or as postbaccalaureate candidates if they have an earned bachelor's degree or higher.
 Candidates submit a single, combined electronic application for admission to both the M.A.T. program and Trinity University Graduate Studies.
-The online application is available at https://www.applyweb.com/apply/trinityg/.
+The online application is available at https://admissions.trinity.edu/apply/.